In value-based deep reinforcement learning, a pruned network is a good network: Introduction

 That the same pruning technique can have such qualitatively different, yet non-negative, results by simply changing the underlying architecture is interesting.
 It suggests that training deep RL agents with non-standard network topologies (as induced by techniques such as gradual magnitude pruning) may be generally useful, and warrants a more profound investigation.

 In this paper we explore gradual magnitude pruning as a general technique for improving the performance of RL agents.
-We demonstrate that in addition to improving the performance of standard network architectures, the gains increase proportionally with the size of the base network architecture.
+We demonstrate that in addition to improving the performance of standard network architectures {for value-based agents}, the gains increase proportionally with the size of the base network architecture.
 This last point is significant, as deep RL networks are known to struggle with scaling architectures \citep{ota2021training,farebrother2023protovalue, taiga2023investigating, schwarzer2023bigger}.
-Our main contributions are as follows.
-We: \begin{itemize} \item present gradual magnitude pruning as a general technique for maximizing parameter efficiency in RL; \item demonstrate that networks trained with this technique produce stronger agents than their dense counterparts, and exhibit a type of ``scaling law'' as we scale the size of the initial network; \item show this technique is generally useful across a varied set of agents and training regimes; \item present in-depth analyses to better understand the reasons behind their benefits. \end{itemize}